Modelling infrastructure support systems

-The Modelling Infrastructure Support Systems team develop and maintain software infrastructure for managing and running the scientific software used to produce our forecasts and research.
+The Modelling Infrastructure Support Systems team develop software infrastructure used to produce our forecasts and research.

 This includes infrastructure to support software development and for configuring and running our scientific software such as the Unified Model.